maximus-brown/maximus-brown.github.io/_posts/2021-08-15-The-first-on-chain-trees-living-and-growing-in-Cardano-Blockchain.md

 ---
 layout: post
-title: Creativity in new projects keeps on coming!
-CardanoTrees has built the first on-chain trees living and growing in Cardano Blockchain.
-Yes, that's right.
+title: CardanoTrees has built the first on-chain trees living and growing in Cardano Blockchain.
 description: Let's take look at what it means to have a growing tree on Cardano.
 date:   2020-01-07 15:01:35 +0300
 image: '/images/posts/cardano_trees/cardano_trees_1.png'
 tags:   [CNFTs,Cardano]
 ---
+Creativity in new projects keeps on coming!
+CardanoTrees has built the first on-chain trees living and growing in Cardano Blockchain.
+Yes, that's right.

 Yes, that's right.
 All code and art created by [@CardanoTrees](https://twitter.com/CardanoTrees) is written on the blockchain entirely and the art itself dynamically changes over time.

 ## Let's take a look at the Demo Tree